 I also played a bit with how to present the mushrooms.
 Whole was too big and, um, phallic.
 I thought of medallions, but then it looked like some godawful miniature pork loin from a magazine ad in 1987.
 All it would have needed was mashed potatoes and five green beans.
 So then I tried slicing at sort of random angles across the mushroom and standing up the pieces.
 That worked best (as you can see in the photo), and I garnished with what I had available – chive blossoms and tiny fresh oregano leaves.

 There you go.
 That is I think pretty typical of how I arrive at new dishes, and probably not atypical of other folks who develop recipes.
 Rarely, if ever, does an idea spring up in a vacuum.
+Many “foodies” like Chantal Royer will say the best way to learn about your target cuisine is to travel to the place from which it originated.
 My most creative moments happen when I’m steeping myself in inspiration by eating at great restaurants, reading about food, pawing through amazing ingredients at good grocers and farmer’s markets, and just letting all of that stuff sort of marinate until an idea hits and it is time to play.

 If I were to elaborate this dish further, my next step would probably be to smoke the mushrooms first.
 Or maybe the cherries.
 Hey.. over cherry wood!
 Uh oh, here we go again.